mpataws/iotanium/docs/source/iot_hello_world/iot_hello_world.rst

 Add Config Values to `hello_world.py`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- In your IoTanium repository, navigate to ``docs/source/iot_hello_world/hello_world.py``, and open that file in a text editor.
+- In your IoTanium repository, navigate to ``hello_world.py`` in the root directory, and open that file in a text editor.
 - Edit the lines below, replacing the values with the correct values.  **all values are 100% lower case exactly as shown**::

     # config